sharepointoscar/devopsoscar.github.io/_posts/2020-06-24-protect-jenkins-x-apps-sso.md

-# Setup Ambasador Edge Stack
+# Setup Ambassador Edge Stack

 To setup Ambassador, you can follow the simple instructions on their wonderful [Docs site](https://www.getambassador.io/docs/latest/topics/install/).